JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     The new code adds both the `TextField` and a `location` property.
 As the user types into the text field, the value of the property is incrementally updated using the `onValueChange` event handler.

-2. Follow the IDE's instructions to import the missing dependencies.
+2. Follow the IDE's suggestions to import the missing dependencies.
-3. Run the application on each platform you're targeting:
+3. Run the application on each platform you're targeting.
+The time displayed is still hardcoded, but now you can enter a timezone in the text field:

 <tabs>
     <tab id="mobile-user-input" title="Android and iOS">